CWTSLeiden/networkanalysis/README.md

 ## Introduction

-This package provides data structures and algorithms for network analysis in `java`.
+This package provides algorithms and data structures for network analysis in `java`.
-Currently, the focus of the package is restricted to clustering (or community detection) and layout of networks.
+Currently, the package focuses on clustering (or community detection) and layout (or mapping) of networks.
 In particular, the package contains an implementation of the [Leiden algorithm](https://arxiv.org/abs/1810.08473) and the [Louvain algorithm](https://arxiv.org/abs/0803.0476) for network clustering and the [VOS technique](https://arxiv.org/abs/1003.2551) for network layout.
 Only undirected networks are supported.

+This package requires `java 1.8.0` or higher.

 [![DOI](https://zenodo.org/badge/153760626.svg)](https://zenodo.org/badge/latestdoi/153760626)